 by Sheldon & Christina (Written yesterday, on 11/01/2016, after meeting at the Three Tuns pub, now Zizzi’s Beckenham, where Bowie started his musical career) Sheldon It was the news, first thing on Monday morning, when the context of Blackstar clicked into place as the 28th and final entry into Bowie’s catalogue.
 Upon its release, the jarring, stark, melancholy album of […]Read More Put On Your Red Shoes and Dance The Blues – A Bowie Tribute.

-by Caroline Still visible from the platforms of the Hammersmith & City line terminus at Hammersmith is the last, sad remnant of what was once one of West London’s most popular entertainment venues.
+Still visible from the platforms of the Hammersmith & City line terminus at Hammersmith is the last, sad remnant of what was once one of West London’s most popular entertainment venues.
 First opened in 1919, the Hammersmith Palais was for most of its life primarily a dance venue.
-The building was actually a […]Read More The Ghosts of Hammersmith Palais
+The building was actually a tram shed […]Read More The Ghosts of Hammersmith Palais

 by Sheldon What does the first Labour Mayor of Poplar, the bloke who built the Cutty Sark and the supplier of animals to P. T. Barnum have in common?
 Following the successful debut of our Brompton tour, I am pleased to announce I shall be delivering a tour of Tower Hamlets Cemetery Park as part […]Read More Shuffle Off This Mortal Coil

-by Sheldon One of the most enjoyable things I do and love is singing.
+One of the most enjoyable things I do and love is singing.
 I’ve been in a few choirs and sung in Mozart’s and Verdi’s Requiems, which have been eye-opening: to think in my youth I was happy listening to Christina Milian and Jojo.
-It’s opened up new avenues of music which I wouldn’t […]Read More When I Was Man Alive
+It’s opened up new avenues of music which I wouldn’t have come […]Read More When I Was Man Alive